mug3njutsu/CTFwriteups/README.md

 <!-- ABOUT THE PROJECT -->
 ## About
 As a member of the team fr334aks , i have had the opportunity to play in alot of CTFs, some local and some international.
-DFIR, Crypto, OSINT amd web are some of the categories i enjoy solving.
+DFIR, Crypto, OSINT and web are some of the categories i enjoy solving.
 Hope you learn a trick or two from this repo.
 Enjoy!

 <p align="right">(<a href="#top">back to top</a>)</p